MULDEF: Multi-model-based Defense Against Adversarial Examples for Neural Networks: Introduction

+In addition, while aiming to satisfy the preceding two properties, $N$, the number of models generated for the family, shall aim to be as high as possible in order to to increase the defense capability.
+The reason is that the chance for randomly choosing the model based on which the adversarial example is carefully constructed (and thus likely successful in attacking) is $1/N$.
+The larger the value $N$ is, the higher the chance of choosing a robust model for a given example is.
+However, increasing $N$ can make satisfying the preceding two properties more challenging.

+Our general framework can inspire rich future research (on both theory and systems) from the research community to construct a family of as many models as possible given the target model such that the family satisfies the preceding two properties as much as possible.
+There exist some open questions for future research.
+For example, given a technique for constructing the family models, what is the theoretically proven or empirically demonstrated bound of $N$, the number of models that can be constructed to satisfy the two properties?
+Given a fixed $N$, what is the theoretically proven or empirically demonstrated bound of robustness diversity while achieving the legitimate-behavior preservation?

-To increase the chance that runtime model selection randomly selects a model robust to a given example, the model generator leverages the ideas from both adversarial training~\cite{goodfellow2014explaining,Carlini2017Towards} and defensive distillation~\cite{Nicolas2016Distillation} to generate models in the family to satisfy the following two properties: (1) most models in the family must have high accuracy on normal examples and (2) given an adversarial example, the majority of the models in the family are robust to the example.
-For the first property, the model generator constructs each additional model by using the same architecture and parameter configuration as the target model and the majority of the training examples are from the original training set used to train the target model.
-For the second property, the model generator constructs and trains each model in the family with some additional adversarial examples for other earlier-constructed models (i.e., adversarial training).
+To demonstrate the benefits of our general framework, our approach includes a technique for generating these multiple models to achieve high defense capability.
+In particular, for the first property (i.e., legitimate-behavior preservation), our technique constructs each additional model by using the same architecture and parameter configuration as the target model, and the majority of the training examples are from the original training set to train the target model.
+For the second property (i.e., robustness diversity), the models in the family should be diverse and complementary.
+To accomplish so, our technique trains later-constructed models with some adversarial examples for the earlier-constructed models.